Rupsha2003/Guardian-Chatbot/README.md

 Financial Security & Fraud Prevention: Access a comprehensive knowledge base on various types of fraud (phishing, identity theft, account takeover, BNPL fraud), security protocols, and steps to take if you become a victim.
 Retrieval-Augmented Generation (RAG): Efficiently retrieves relevant information from a local knowledge base (transactions_knowledge_base.txt) using advanced embedding models and FAISS vector search.
 Real-time Web Search: Integrates with the Serper API to perform live web searches for queries outside the local knowledge base, ensuring up-to-date and broad information.
+Custom Document Context (NEW!): Beyond its built-in knowledge base, Guardian AI now allows you to upload your own documents (in .txt, .pdf, or .docx formats).
+This enables the chatbot to provide answers and insights based on the specific content you provide, making it a versatile tool for various information retrieval needs.
 Dual Response Modes: Choose between "Concise" (short, summarized replies) and "Detailed" (expanded, in-depth responses) to tailor the chatbot's output to your needs.
 Sleek "Liquid Glass" UI: A modern and elegant user interface built with Streamlit and custom CSS, featuring blurred glass effects, vibrant blue accents, and a floating background animation.
 Multi-Page Navigation: A structured application with dedicated pages for: